mmagician/mmagician.github.io/content/posts/non-native.md

 * ()
 * ()

+The main point here is that all arithmetic done on the curve requires reductions modulo $q$.
+Determining whether a point lies on the curve is just one example of such a computation.
+Imagine another application, where (for reasons that will be explained later) we are given a rational function $f: E(𝔽_q) \to 𝔽_q$ which takes as input a point on the curve $P$ and operates on its coordinates $x, y$ to output a field element.
+It is meaningless to perform arithmetic on coordinates $x, y \in 𝔽_q$ over a modulus different than $q$.

+## Excerpt from pairings

+I will make a big leap here and jump right from the definition of the base field to elliptic curve pairings.
+Don't worry though, we will neither cover the formal definition nor all the details.
+In order to understand where non-native arithmetic is used in SNARKs, it is enough to state the following:
+- verifier must perform a pairing check $e(\cdot, \cdot) \stackrel{?}{=} e(\cdot, \cdot)$ to convince themselves of the validity of some statement
+- the inputs to a pairing $e$ are group elements belonging to two (potentially distinct) cryptographic groups $G_1$ and $G_2$
+- they are the subgroups of some $E(𝔽_{q^k})$ (note that $k$ might be 1 for one or both of the groups)
+- arithmetic on $E(𝔽_{q^k})$ is done over the field $𝔽_q$ no matter the embedding degree $k$
+- the key subroutine of all pairings is a Miller loop: it works by iteratively applying some rational function and accumulating the result as a field element
+- the rational functions in the Miller loop are straight lines:
+    - depending on the first input from $G_1$, s.t. they intersecting with the curve at multiples of the input
+    - the obtained line equations are evaluated at the coordinates of the second input element from $G_2$

+It naturally follows that the arithmetic in the iterations of the Miller loop are performed over the base field $𝔽_q$.
+Thus, the verifier's native field is the base field $𝔽_q$ of the curve $E(𝔽_q)$.

 ## Scalar field

 Before defining the scalar field, we need to define one more concept: groups.